 Like shaving, hair removal creams are temporary because they remove the hair from the skin surface rather than from the root of the hair follicle.

 “In what situations would you still recommend electrolysis for hair removal?
-Isn’t it less effective than laser hair removal?”
+Isn’t it less effective than laser treatments?”

 No, actually electrolysis is very similar to laser hair removal in its effectiveness.
 It’s just that since each follicle must be treated, electrolysis is a slow process and best for small areas.
 Each individual hair follicle receives an electrical current that is passed down a tiny wire into the follicle.
 It is usually more painful than laser hair removal.